MLH-Fellowship/fresh-bites/README.md

 ## Introduction

+We are delighted to welcome you to our app [Fresh Bites](https://fresh-bites.tech)!
+Take your health and wellness into your own hands today!

 ### What is Fresh Bites

 Fresh Bites is an app that we created to help people live their healthiest lives.
-Fresh Bites makes it easier to plan their meals and diets by allowing people to buy individual foods and the ingredients of said foods.
+Fresh Bites makes it easier to plan their diets and cook their meals by allowing people to buy individual foods and the ingredients of said foods.
 This allows people greater control over what people put in their bodies.

 ### Why did we create Fresh Bites

 We created Fresh Bites in order to allow people greater control over what people put into their bodies.
-If you read the ingredients section on the labels on common foods, you will see a number of ingredients you will not be able to pronounce.
-This is because they are not actual food ingredients but rather man-made chemical additives that often end up being harmful to our bodies over time.
+Alot of times, we just don't know what we are putting into our bodies, especially when so many common foods list ingredients that are not even food items.
+So we wanted to make it easier for people to plan healthier meals and diets for themselves and their loved ones.
+Thus, Fresh Bites was born.

 ## Getting Started

-Below are some instructions on how to get started on Fresh Bites to begin living a healthier lifestyle.
+Below are some instructions on how to get started on Fresh Bites and begin living a healthier lifestyle.

 ### Login/Signup

-In order to shop; add items to your cart; and confirm orders, you must create a user account.
+Befor you can shop or place any orders on Fresh Bites, you have to create and/or login to your Fresh Bites account.
 If you are not logged in, you will be unable to place any orders.

-You can create an account by...
+You can create an account by clicking on the Login/Signup tab of our fresh-bites.com Home page.
+Then, you can either login to your account:

+Or you can click on the signup tab at the bottom of the login window to create your account:

 ### Additional Information

+Something else you might want to know is that you have to create an account to actually browse the items.
+This is to give early adopters and testers a head start in trying the fresh-bites app.

 ## Features